 Biometric Identity and Privacy

-Biometric Identity Verification refers to confirming who someone is by measuring something biological.
+Biometric Identity Verification refers to confirming who someone is by measuring something intrinsic about who they are.
 Some examples:

 Unlocking your phone with your fingerprint.